- Dec 1, 2010

 I've never seen it.
 Looks like a ripoff of Neuromancer.

 Pseudo scientific.
 Well 99% of mainstream media is pseudo scientific, they're not capable of fact checking even high school level stuff.So don't get rid of them, instead rejuvenate them at a quantum and electrical level.
 Fucking hell the assumptions for clickbait scientific media are insane.

 Age is just a number.
 Remember if you lived on another planet you'd be a different age number than here on Earth.

 But your cells would live roughly the same amount of ‘time’ if time could be measured the same way.
-I remember reading once that our bodies are genetically predetermined for a lifespan and short of an accident or some atypical disease contraction you’d live +- 5 years from what you had in your genetic code.
-That no matter if you ate perfectly and excersised regularly and never consumed alcohol or smoked vs ate unhealthy and were inactive (within reason) —- that delta didn’t effect your expected lifespan as much as the mainstream advocacy would suggest.
+I remember reading once that our bodies are genetically predetermined for a lifespan and short of an accident it some atypical disease contraction youd live +- 5 years from what you had in your genetic code.
+That no matter if you ate perfectly and excersised perfectly and never consumed alcohol or smoked vs ate unhealthy and we’re inactive (within reason) that delta didn’t effect your expected lifespan as much as the mainstream advocacy would suggest.

 Plus or minus 5 years.

 Plus or minus 5 years is the difference between 75 and 85.
 Most people would consider 85 to be pretty old; and imho at least going out at 75 would be too early.
 So yeah, if one has the ability to increase their life by 12% by toning down the unhealthy stuff and taking care of themselves, that's got to be worth it.…